JAlcocerT/JAlcocerT/content/blog/dev-animations.md

 [Python](https://jalcocert.github.io/JAlcocerT/useful-python-stuff/) is a versatile programming language that can be used for a wide range of tasks, including creating animations.

+And on the [mechanical engineering post](https://jalcocert.github.io/JAlcocerT/mechanical-engineering-cool-stuff), we saw how people are doing amazing [Lorentz attractor animations](https://jalcocert.github.io/JAlcocerT/mechanical-engineering-cool-stuff/#cool-physics-animations).

 ### Matplotlib Styled Charts

 Before animating: be aware that you can create **styled plots with matplotlib**.